Finite Naturalness and Quark-Lepton Unification: Minimal Theory For Quark-Lepton Unification

 \subsection{The quark-lepton unification angle}

-In this section we summarize some aspects of \mbox{minimal} quark-lepton unification.
-Once $\chi$ gets a vev, the new massive vectors associated to the broken \mbox{generators} of $\SU(4)$ acquire mass through the \mbox{covariant} derivative of $\chi$
+In this section, we summarize some aspects of \mbox{minimal} quark-lepton unification.
+Once $\chi$ gets a vev, the new massive vectors associated with the broken \mbox{generators} of $\SU(4)$ acquire mass through the \mbox{covariant} derivative of $\chi$

 with $T_a$ being the generators of $\text{SU}(4)$, normalized in the standard fashion, i.e. $\text{Tr}(T_a T_b) = \frac{1}{2} \delta_{ab}$.
 The mass of the vector leptoquarks, $X_\mu \sim (3,1,2/3)_{\rm SM}$, is given by